MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-Data-Lake-GA-version-overview.md

 The Export to Data Lake feature isn't available in Tier-1 (developer) environments.
 To enable this feature, you must have a cloud-based Tier-2 or higher sandbox environment.

-In your Tier-1 (developer) environment, you can use a prototype or plan the feature implementation by using [GitHub tools](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/blob/master/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md).
+In your Tier-1 (developer) environment, you can use a prototype or plan the feature implementation by using [FastTrack for Dynamics 365 - GitHub tools](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/blob/master/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md).
 The tools let you export data from your Tier-1 or sandbox environment into a storage account in the same format that the feature exports in.

 ### How can I stay in touch about upcoming features?